ExpediaGroup/graphql-kotlin/website/docs/server/data-loader/data-loader-instrumentation.md

 This instrumentation is a good option if your GraphQL Server will receive a batched request with operations of the same type, in those cases batching by level is enough, however, this solution is far from being the most optimal as we don't necessarily want to dispatch by level.

-## Dispatching by synchronous execution exhaustion
+## Dispatching by execution exhaustion

-The most optimal solution is to exhaust the synchronous execution of all operations, this means, that there is a specific moment when the execution of an operation went all the way down up to scalars or promises.
+The most optimal time to dispatch all data loaders is when all possible synchronous execution paths across all batch operations were exhausted.
+Synchronous execution path is considered exhausted (or completed) when all currently processed data fetchers were either resolved to a scalar or a future promise.

 Let's analyze how GraphQL execution works, but first lets check some GraphQL concepts: